ascott02/IRTForests/slides.md

 ---

+# Motivation & Guiding Questions

+- Why do some trees in a strong ensemble still behave erratically?
+- Which images systematically confuse the forest, and can we surface them automatically?
+- How do richer features shift the balance between tree skill (θ) and item difficulty (δ)?
+- Use IRT to translate random forest signals into actionable curation insights.

+---

+# Story Arc

+1. **Background:** IRT mechanics + RF diagnostics we rely on.
+2. **Pipeline:** Datasets, embeddings, and response matrices powering the studies.
+3. **Case Studies:** Baseline CIFAR, MobileNet upgrade, and MNIST control.
+4. **Synthesis:** Cross-study comparisons, takeaways, and next steps.

+---

 # Why Item Response Theory for Random Forests?

 - Treat each tree as a “test taker” answering every held-out image.